-Victims Claiming Seized Cryptocurrency
+Victims Claiming Cryptocurrency Seized for Forfeiture

-What happens with a federal agency seizes cryptocurrency stolen from a victim?
-If the government is awarded the cryptocurrency as part of criminal forfeiture, the victim might file an ancillary claim.
-If the government seizes the cryptocurrency for a civil asset forfeiture proceeding, the victim may have standing to file a verified claim and answer.
+If the government is awarded the cryptocurrency as part of criminal forfeiture after a plea and sentencing, the victim might file an ancillary claim.
+If the government seizes the cryptocurrency for a civil asset forfeiture proceeding, the victim might have standing to file a verified claim and answer.

 Sometimes the amount seized is enough to make all the victims whole, and sometimes it is not.
 The victim might be encouraged to skip filing a verified claim so the court can award the seized property to the government.
-The victim might be encouraged to file a petition for remission or mitigation so that the government can decide what happens to their recovered property instead of the courts.
+In fact, the letters sometimes say:

 In some cases, the victim will recover more of their property if they file a claim instead of a petition.